 Maria and Elizabeth Clarson of Housing for Women approached the Housing Corporation (now the Homes and Communities Agency) for support.
 This resulted in a Corporation funded ‘Innovation and Good Practice’ Study to examine the concept of cohousing in the context of British housing.
-Part of this exercise involved reaching out to all the London councils to introduce the concept and garner interest, but few were interested.
+Part of this exercise involved reaching out to all the London councils to introduce the concept and garner support, but few were interested.
 A brief expert report was produced aimed mostly at reassuring local authorities.
 In 2002, the Corporation awarded OWCH a Social Housing Grant that was portable across London.
 This vanished over time, along with the relationship with the Housing Corporation as it went on to become the HCA.

 Many, many London sites were explored - among them a DHSS Building in Uxbridge Road, West London; Holmes Rd, Kentish Town; two sites in Wembley; a site in Kingsbury; the Mildmay Hospital in Hoxton; Hackney Priory; Deptford; the St George developments in Vauxhall, Sands End and Putney.

 Many housing associations were approached, such as Anchor, North British, Hanover.
 London & Quadrant, Family.
-Acton, Peabody, ASRA, Hyde; all got involved briefly at different times and put forward possible sites.
+Acton, Peabody, ASRA, Hyde; all got involved briefly at different times and put forward possible sites which came to nothing.
 A site identified in West London by Acton Housing Association was turned down by OWCH members because too subject to noise and traffic pollution.

 2006 - 2008